Skip to content

 Maillard reaction, also known as the browning reaction, is an interaction between sugar and amino acids in the steak when heated to 285°and 350° over high heat, browning the meat to enhance the flavor and add more crispness.
 This is not the same as caramelizing.

-Since I prefer my steak medium rare, I prefer to remove it from the oven at 100° internally so that I have more wiggle room when pan searing to ensure it is not overcooked.
+Since I prefer my steak medium rare, I like to remove it from the oven at 100° internally so that I have more wiggle room when pan searing to ensure it is not overcooked.

 Nutrition